Loudoun County High School: NJROTC

+Cadets wear Navy-issued uniforms once a week and are evaluated on grooming, discipline, and participation.
+Extracurricular opportunities include color guard, drill team, marksmanship, and community service projects.

+While participation in NJROTC does not incur any military obligation, students who complete the program may receive advanced enlistment rank if they choose to join the military.
+Cadets may also become eligible for college ROTC scholarships or nominations to U.S. service academies.

+All textbooks, uniforms, and training materials are provided at no cost to students, courtesy of the U.S. Navy.

 Accreditation and test scores

 Accreditation

 Loudoun County High School is a fully accredited high school based on its overall performance on the Standards of Learning tests in Virginia.
 In 1958, The school was evaluated and accredited by the Southern Association of Colleges and Schools.

 SAT Scores

-The average SAT score in 2006 for Loudoun County was a 1,582 (530 in Math; 537 in Critical Reading; 515 in Writing).
+The average SAT score in 2006 for Loudoun County was a 1,100 (531 in Math; 537 in Critical Reading).

 Athletics

-The Loudoun County Girl's volleyball team has won every state championship since 2007.
+The Loudoun County girls' volleyball team has won state championships from 2007 to 2010 and again from 2012 to 2017.

 Athletic facilities

 The Captains have a stadium which features a 400m track and a multipurpose AstroTurf field.
 Beside the stadium is a practice field on grass which has field goal posts and soccer nets.
 Other outside facilities include 6 tennis courts, a baseball field, a softball field and a marching band practice field.
 Inside is a weight room and a wrestling/gymnastics facility.